ringcentral/ringcentral-videosdk-js-samples/samples/basicMeeting/README.md

 ### Feature List

 - Start/Join a meeting
+- Join a password-required meeting
 - Mute/unmute audio in the meeting
 - Mute/unmute video in the meeting
+- Show active video user in the meeting
 - Leave/End the meeting

 ### How to Run?